 T-Mobile misses estimates for quarterly revenue, wireless subscriber additions

-April 27 (Reuters) - Wireless carrier T-Mobile US Inc (TMUS.O) missed Wall Street estimates for first-quarter revenue and monthly bill-paying phone subscriber additions on Thursday, weighed down by intense competition and consumers postponing upgrades to their plans.
+April 27 (Reuters) - Wireless carrier T-Mobile US Inc (TMUS.O) missed Wall Street estimates for first-quarter revenue and wireless subscriber additions on Thursday, weighed down by intense competition and consumers postponing upgrades to their plans.

-High inflation and macro economic challenges have forced consumers to cut back spending even as rivals undercut each other with cheaper and bundled offerings, leading to customer churn at top wireless carriers.
+High inflation and macro economic challenges have forced consumers to cut back spending even as rivals undercut each other with cheaper and bundled offerings, leading to customer churn at top wireless carriers in a subdued market.

-T-Mobile's total revenue in the quarter ended March fell 2.4% to $19.63 billion, missing analysts' estimate of $19.82 billion, according to Refinitiv.
+T-Mobile's total revenue in the quarter ended March fell 2.4% to $19.63 billion, missing analysts' estimate of $19.82 billion, according to Refinitiv, sending its shares down 2.6% in extended trading.

 T-Mobile added 538,000 monthly bill-paying phone subscribers in the quarter, compared to analysts' expectation of 547,800 net additions, according to FactSet.
 The company added 927,000 in the December quarter.